 There is a blue and white ball, a robot with red legs and a car.
 (3) There is a green and yellow ball, a book and a red football shirt.
-(1) There is a black car, a brown teddy bear, a net and a red and white ball.
-(4) There is a small ball, a big robot and an other class members to put up their hands if they agree.
+(1) There is a black car, a brown teddy hear a net other class members to put up their hands if they agree.
 You might like to take a vote on the various ideas pupils give and write the different guesses on the board.
 When all four presents have been discussed, you can give out the identities!
 See which pairs or groups were correct.